 BENEFITING: UMOJA STUDENT DEVELOPMENT CORPORATION

-Umoja students and alumni have been invited back to visit Washington, D.C. and join other recent high school graduates from across the country to learn more about going to and completing college.
-Most of the participants will be the first in their families to attend college.
+Umoja students and alumni have been invited to visit Washington, D.C. and join other recent high school graduates from across the country to learn more about going to and completing college.
+Many of the participants will be the first in their families to attend college.

-Help our young people cover their travel expenses to attend this transformational event in Washington, D.C. in July.
-Attendees will engage in resource-rich panels and discussions to better prepare for their academic journeys ahead.
-They will learn how to get academic support in college, how to form strong networks at school, and how to attain a sense of “career fluency” to figure out opportunities for the future.
-Students will get to hear directly from the First Lady about her experience as well as advice she has for the students to be successful in college and life.
+Help our young people cover their travel expenses to attend this one-day event in Washington, D.C. in July.
+Attendees will engage in resource-rich panels and discussions to better prepare for their academic journeys ahead, learn how to avoid common pitfalls, and network with other highly- driven and accomplished students and college alumni.

-• One of Umoja's alumni and Sullivan High School Class of 2014 graduate, Tenzin, has been invited to tell his story of the transition to college for the past two years.
-He was one of only 10 young people invited to the White House in 2014 by the Reach Higher initiative in recognition of the major academic and personals challenges he has overcome.
-He recently completed his sophomore year at Gustavus Adolphus College - just six years after coming to the United States as a Tibetan refugee with very limited English speaking skills.
-Tenzin is currently interning with The Private Bank in downtown Chicago, IL.
+- One of Umoja's alumni and Sullivan High School Class of 2014 graduate, Tenzin, has been invited to tell his story of the transition to college this past year.
+He was one of only 10 young people invited to the White House last summer by the Reach Higher initiative in recognition of the major academic and personals challenges he has overcome.
+He just finished his freshman year at Gustavus Adolphus College - just five short years after coming to the United States as a Tibetan refugee with very limited English speaking skills.